SWI-Prolog/contrib-protobufs/protobufs_overview.md

 The wire-stream consists of six primitive   payload  types, two of which have been deprecated.
-A primitive  in   the  wire-stream is a multi-byte string that provides  three  pieces  of   information:  a  wire-type,  a user-specified tag, and the raw payload.
+A primitive  in   the  wire-stream is a multi-byte string that provides  three  pieces  of   information:  a  wire-type,  a user-specified tag (field number), and the raw payload.
 Except for the tag and its wire-type,  protobuf  payloads  are   not  instantaneously  recognizable because the wire-stream  contains  no   payload  type  information.
 The interpreter uses the tag to associate the  raw payload with a local host